sk8erboi17/AsynchronousPipelines/README.md

 The method takes two parameters: a `serverSocketChannel` and a `callback` function.
 The `serverSocketChannel` is an asynchronous socket channel that is used as a server-side socket to listen for incoming connections.
 The `callback` function is executed whenever a new client connects to the server.
 This function is called for each connected client and is passed the `socketChannel` of the newly connected client.
-In the `startListen` method, the server socket channel is set up to continuously listen for incoming connections using the `accept` method.
+In the `startListen` method, the server socket channel is set up to continuously listen for incoming connections.
 When a new client connects, the server socket channel returns the client's socket channel and the `callback` function is executed.

     listener.startConnectionListen(serverSocketChannel, socketChanne...